Tonyxu82/GomokuPlus/README.md

 # GomokuPlus
-Gomoku Game for Android devices
+A Gomoku Game for Android devices